 5 min read

-I've been ranting my wee head off lately and it's been an utter delight.
-I'm trying to channel that energy into pushing as much helpful goodness as I can into the world... so I'd love you to avail yourself.
+I've been ranting my wee head off lately, and it's been an utter delight.
+I'm trying to channel that energy into pushing as much helpful goodness as possible into the world... so I'd love you to avail yourself.

-Here's a few juicy free things for you to choose from.
+Here are a few juicy things for you to choose from.
 Pick what you're struggling with, and get stuck into some strategies to make progress!

 Boundaries

-I took another look at this podcast episode today, with Lauren Parsons on ThriveTV, and was reminded how bloody useful it is.
-I found myself thinking "yeah, I should listen to that woman."
-I mean sure, the woman is me, so you think I'd be more across it, but hey, we're all works in progress.
+I took another look at this podcast episode today with Lauren Parsons on ThriveTV and was reminded how useful it is.
+I found myself thinking, "Yeah, I should listen to that woman."
+Sure, the woman is me, so you think I'd be more across it, but hey, we're all works in progress.

 • Boundaries are your personal policies.
-You put them in place to exercise your values and protect yourself from burnout, depression and unhappiness.
+You establish them to exercise your values and protect yourself from burnout, depression, and unhappiness.

 • You can't control many of the terrible things that happen in your life.
 Positive thinking has limited application to situations that are inarguably and objectively garbage.
-But you do have the ability to choose a response that aligns with your values, so do that.
+But you can choose a response that aligns with your values, so do that.

 • You're fine.
-Every worst-case scenario your brain generates when you think about taking action that matters to you is manageable, and you've survived every difficult decision you've made before - this time is no different.
+Every worst-case scenario your brain generates when you think about taking action that matters to you is manageable.
+You've survived every difficult decision you've made before - this time is no different.

 For more on boundaries, check out this article.